European Geography Association: North & Baltic Region

 This region is located in Northern Europe around the Baltic Sea.
-Entities that belong there are situated in: Denmark, Estonia, Finland, Iceland, Latvia, Lithuania, Norway, Russia and Sweden.
-The countries in this region that currently don't have active entities are Iceland and Latvia.
+Entities that belong there are situated in: Eastern Germany, Poland, Estonia, Finland, Iceland, Latvia, Lithuania, Denmark, Norway and Sweden.
+The countries in this region that currently don't have active entities are Denmark, Iceland and Latvia.

-Eastern Region

-The Eastern Region is the largest geographic region in EGEA.
-Part of this region are the entities of Armenia, Azerbaijan, Belarus, Bulgaria, the Czech Republic, Georgia, Hungary, Moldova, Poland, Romania, Russia (except for Kaliningrad and Saint Petersburg), Slovakia and Ukraine.
-The countries in this region that currently don't have active entities are Armenia, Azerbaijan, Belarus, Bulgaria, Georgia and Moldova.

 Western Region

 By members and entities the Western Region is the largest administrative region of EGEA.
 It comprises the British Isles, the Netherlands, Belgium, Luxembourg, Germany, Switzerland, Austria and parts of France.
 The country in this region that currently doesn't have an active entity is Luxembourg.

-Euro-Mediterranean Region
+Eastern & Mediterranean Region

-This region contains all entities of countries that are located around the Mediterranean Sea.
-There are entities in Bosnia and Herzegovina, Croatia, France, Italy, Malta, Montenegro, North Macedonia, Serbia, Slovenia, Spain and Turkey.
+This region contains all entities of countries that are located around the Mediterranean Sea and in Eastern Europe.
+There are entities in Bosnia and Herzegovina, Croatia, France, Italy, Serbia, Slovenia, Turkey, Armenia, Azerbaijan, Belarus, Bulgaria, the Czech Republic, Georgia, Hungary, Moldova, Romania, Russia (except for Kaliningrad and Saint Petersburg), Slovakia and Ukraine.
+The countries in this region that currently don't have active entities are Armenia, Azerbaijan, Belarus, Bulgaria, Georgia, Italy, Russia and Moldova.